TD-Lab-NotreDame/Peripheral_budding_Jenynsia_lineata_complex/README.md

 The files here are associated with "Peripheral budding following range expansion explains diversity and distribution of one-sided livebearing fish".
-Preprint available at https://doi.org/10.22541/au.174255499.93236941/v1
+Publication available at https://doi.org/10.1111/mec.70023

 The scripts folder contains the scripts used in analyses, the inputs folder contains inputs for genomic analyses, the data folder contains data files used for *.R files.